 To add static values to Select Menus, go to the Advanced Field Settings by clicking on the gear icon on the right of the field toolbar:

 From the Advanced Field Settings, you’ll be able to enter a static values that associate with each of the options within the Select Menu.
 The numbers entered in the right-hand box correlate horizontally with the name of the option in the left-hand box.

-NOTE: Calculations only work with numerical values.
+NOTE: Once calculations are added and saved into a field, the calculation cannot be removed entirely, only modified.
+To remove calculations from the field you will need to delete and re-add the field.
+Calculations only work with numerical values.
 Text cannot be displayed as part of a calculation